awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 create external database if not exists;
 ```

+#### Example 1: Partitioning with a Single Partition Key<a name="c-spectrum-external-tables-single-partition-example"></a>

+In the following example, you create an external table that is partitioned by month\.

-To create an external table partitioned by date, run the following command\.
+To create an external table partitioned by month, run the following command\.

 ```
 create external table spectrum.sales_part(